 “This has not happened and at a special Senate hearing into the deer crisis in Tasmania earlier this month overwhelming evidence was presented about the increasing damage feral deer are doing throughout the state.

 “During the special Tasmanian Senate hearing Professor Chris Johnson confirmed feral deer could easily occupy most of the Tasmanian Wilderness World Heritage Area and have large impacts on very sensitive plant communities.

 “The risks and impacts of feral deer on the flora values of the Tasmanian Wilderness World Heritage Area have not been assessed and action to eradicate new deer incursions has not occurred.
 Australia has also failed to inform the World Heritage Committee accordingly.”

-The letter to the IUCN says decisive action is needed immediately:
+The letter to UNESCO says decisive action is needed immediately:

 - Comprehensively survey the TWWHA and its adjoining boundary areas to assess the existing numbers and location of deer.